SimonMoynihan33/Ball-Knowledge-Quiz/README.md

 ## Goals

-The goal of this weba app is to test the users knowledge of the sport, and also educate while allowing users to enjoy the experience and feel rewarded afterwards either for good knowledge of the sport, or learning and increasing their expertise.
+The goal of this web app is to test the users knowledge of the sport, and also educate while allowing users to enjoy the experience and feel rewarded afterwards either for good knowledge of the sport, or learning and increasing their expertise.

 ## Features